Chew/TARDIS-Docs/docs/time-rotor.md

 # Time Rotor

-If you are using the [TARDIS-Resource-Pack](/resource-packs) you can add an animated time rotor to your console (or grow a DELTA, MECHANICAL, ROTOR, or TOM console from a TARDIS seed block).
+If you are using the [TARDIS-Resource-Pack](/resource-packs) you can add an animated time rotor to your console (or grow a DELTA, HOSPITAL, MECHANICAL, ROTOR, or TOM console from a TARDIS seed block).

 ## Rotor Types